cite-architecture/ict2/README.md

 # ICT2 Version History

+- 1.0.1 Updated GUI by Mees Gelein; fixed bug when list of urn-parameters ends in `&`
+- 1.0.0 Added copying of saved ROIs.
 - 0.2.1 fixed bug where changing the local path had no effect
 - 0.2.0 added preview window for working with very small ROIs
 - 0.1.0 first working version